 - The fixed center shelf requires all the other shelves to adjust to its stubbornness.

-- These bookshelves could be a little deeper; 12 inches (instead of 11) would be much better. because several of our books still hang over the edge.
+- These bookshelves could be a little deeper; 12 inches (instead of 11) would be much better.
+Often, several books will still hang over the edges

 - As a stand-alone bookcase, the Billy has a cheap look about it.
 The fake woodgrain laminated finish looks like what it is and doesn't fool anyone.